copdips/azfunc-demo/README.md

                     f"Blob Size: {myblob.length} bytes")
     ```

+    > [!WARNING]
-    > `source` param in `@app.blob_trigger()`: Sets the source of the triggering event. **Use EventGrid for an Event Grid-based blob trigger, which provides much lower latency**.
+    > [Official doc](https://learn.microsoft.com/en-us/azure/azure-functions/functions-bindings-storage-blob-trigger?tabs=python-v2%2Cisolated-process%2Cnodejs-v4&pivots=programming-language-python#decorators) says: `source` param in `@app.blob_trigger()`: Sets the source of the triggering event. **Use EventGrid for an Event Grid-based blob trigger, which provides much lower latency**.
 The default is `LogsAndContainerScan` polling system not push, which uses the **standard polling** mechanism to detect changes in the container.
 See below Low latency Blob trigger using Event Grid for more information.
+    **After test, the default trigger seems to be EventGrid but not `LogsAndContainerScan`**.

 - Low latency Blob trigger using Event Grid:
     1. <https://learn.microsoft.com/en-us/azure/azure-functions/functions-event-grid-blob-trigger?tabs=isolated-process%2Cnodejs-v4&pivots=programming-language-python>